Mazda BT-50

-The Mazda BT-50 is a compact/mid-size pickup truck produced by the Japanese manufacturer Mazda since 2006.
+The Mazda BT-50 is a compact/mid-size pickup truck marketed by the Japanese manufacturer Mazda since 2006.
 It is a larger version of the predecessor B-Series pickup and is not sold in the Japanese and North American markets.
 The second-generation Ranger has been designed by Ford Australia, with a Mazda derivative sold as the BT-50.
 The third-generation BT-50 was revealed in 2020, now based on the Isuzu D-Max.

-First generation (J97M; 2006)
+First generation (UN; 2006)

 The BT-50 was launched at the Bangkok International Motor Show on 22 March 2006.
 It shares its Duratorq/MZR-CD 2.5- and 3.0-liter diesel inline-four engines with the Ranger.
 In late November 2006, the new five-speed automatic transmission with Borg Warner transfer case has been added, as well as side airbags.

 The BT-50 received a minor redesign in the first quarter of 2008, with a revised interior and several optional items made standard.

 The model sold in Mexico and Central and South America includes these options: